8 best Google Calendar tips, hacks, and tricks you need to know

 - Undo last action: z

-- Change the view: Hit 1 or d for Day View, 2 or w for Week View, 3 or m for Month View, 5 or a for Agenda view, or x for Default view.
+- Change the view: Hit 1 or d for Day View, 2 or w for Week View, 3 or m for Month View, 6 or Y for Year View, 5 or a for Agenda view, or x for Default view.
 The letter shortcuts are easiest, as they abbreviate the duration of time.

 - Move to the current day: t (short for today).